rastersoft/devedeng/README.md

 * allow to replace the movie's audio track with one or several MP3 or OGG audio files
 * widescreen menus for DVDs
 * choose between MP2 and AC3 audio for menus
-* allow to choose the subtitle colors
+* preview of a converted menu

 ## History of versions ##
 * version in GIT
+    * Now shows a default value for preview duration
+    * Fixed progress bar for subtitle creation
+    * Allows to choose the subtitle colors
-    * allow to set properties for several files in one step
+    * Allows to set properties for several files in one step
     * Fixed bug whe setting PAL or NTSC toggle in file properties
     * Added two-pass conversion
     * Now detects separately MKISOFS and GENISOIMAGE, allowing to have only one of them installed in the system